 Anime and Manga

-- A major plot point in Higurashi no Naku Koro ni.
+- A major plot point in Higurashi: When They Cry.
 The first arc reveals that when Rena wasn't living in Hinamizawa, she reported footsteps behind her and thought someone (or rather, Oyashiro-sama) was watching her all the time.
 Paranoia of this sort is actually a symptom of the Hate Plague, which can also make innocents seem creepy/trying to kill you.
 Occasionally subverted, though— that shadowy presence watching people is usually Hanyuu (Rena was right!).

 - In Doom Patrol, Dorothy Spinner's main power is that she has imaginary friends who can affect the world in some very non-imaginary ways.
 Unfortunately, that includes The Candlemaker, who's not a nice person...

-- X-Man Sage developes a split personality named Diana Fox, who repeatedly fought with her and tried to take over her body.
+- Sage develops a split personality named Diana Fox, who repeatedly fought with her and tried to take over her body.

-- Legion, of X-men fame, has made a number of imaginary people to keep him company and take away the pain and confusion.
+- Legion has made a number of imaginary people to keep him company and take away the pain and confusion.
 The only problm is his mutant power not only makes them real, but also gives them superpowers.
 Most of them are not nice people.

-- In the film Mr. Brooks, Earl Brooks is both driven and tormented by his alter ego Marshall.
+- In Mr. Brooks, Earl Brooks is both driven and tormented by his alter ego Marshall.

 - Fight Club has the narrator being manipulated and ultimately tortured by Tyler Durden, a Split Personality formed by his subconscious trying to get him to live his life.
 Ultimately he destroys Tyler by shooting himself (nonfatally) in the head, proving he can accept his own death.